Once I was a surgeon, yes, long ago….

 In hallowed halls sought mysteries of life

-And too, the subtleties of hand upon the knife.
+And too, the skills of hands that draw the knife.

 I learned that I could not cure all disease